History of Oprah Winfrey in Timeline

 2008: Most Powerful Woman in Entertainment

-In 2008, as chairman of Harpo Inc., Oprah Winfrey was named the most powerful woman in entertainment by The Hollywood Reporter.
+In 2008, The Hollywood Reporter named Oprah Winfrey, as chairman of Harpo Inc., the most powerful woman in entertainment.

 2009: Apologized to James Frey

-In 2009, Oprah Winfrey apologized to James Frey for the public confrontation regarding fabrications in his book.
+In 2009, Oprah Winfrey apologized to James Frey for the public confrontation regarding the fabrications in his book A Million Little Pieces.

-In 2009, the Oprah Winfrey Network (OWN) was originally scheduled to launch, but it was delayed.
+In 2009, the planned launch of the Oprah Winfrey Network was delayed.

-In May 2010, with Oprah Winfrey's show ending, Oprah's Angel Network stopped accepting donations and was shut down.
+In May 2010, with Oprah's show ending, Oprah's Angel Network stopped accepting donations and was shut down.

-September 2010: One of the World's Most Influential Figures
+September 2010: Voted one of The World's 50 Most Influential Figures

-In September 2010, the British magazine New Statesman voted Oprah Winfrey 38th in the list of "The World's 50 Most Influential Figures 2010".
+In a list compiled by the British magazine New Statesman in September 2010, Oprah Winfrey was voted 38th in the list of "The World's 50 Most Influential Figures 2010".

 In 2010, Bill O'Reilly of Fox News criticized Oprah Winfrey's shows filmed in Denmark for promoting a left-wing society.